Prince Moulay Abdellah Stadium: Rabat Olympic Stadium

 Rabat Olympic Stadium, part of the sports complex.

 Alongside the new football stadium is an athletics stadium with a track and field named Rabat Olympic Stadium which was built with a capacity of 21,000 within the sports complex.
 The stadium is used for the yearly Rabat International Mohammed VI Athletics Meeting for the Diamond League.

 Transportation connections

 The stadium's existing transportation infrastructure has received an upgrade to its connections in the local area and the country.
 Additionally, including expanding the existing roads to the venue, new roads and highways in the surrounding area of Rabat have been constructed to accommodate the growing number of fans accessing the stadium.
-Then, a new tramway connection was built directly connecting the stadium to the City of Casablanca.
+Then, a new tramway connection was built directly connecting the stadium to the City of Rabat.
 The project was planned in two phases.
 Firstly, the laying of 23.7 km of new tracks by 2028, and then another 21.3 km of tracks built for 2030.
 Then a second train terminal is allocated to the Rabat–Salé Airport, which directly connects the capital city Rabat to the Moroccan cities of Kenitra and Marrakech.